sadsfae/misc-scripts/shell/vm-sandbox-tool/README.md

   - libguestfs-tools
   - An EL-based Hypervisor

-**Instructions**
-  - Preparation
+**Setup**
-    * Install a CentOS/RHEL7/Fedora VM locally or on a Libvirt hypervisor
+  - Install a CentOS/RHEL7/Fedora VM locally or on a Libvirt hypervisor
-      * Substitute default image names below if not using CentOS7
+    - Substitute default image names below if not using CentOS7
-    * Shutdown the VM
+  - Shutdown the VM
-    * Delete the VM *(save the image)*
+  - Delete the VM *(save the image)*

-  - Creation
-    * Rename your saved VM image to ```centos7-base.qcow2```
+  - Rename your saved VM image to ```centos7-base.qcow2```
 ```
 cd /var/lib/libvirt/images/
 mv /var/lib/libvirt/images/centos7.qcow2 /var/lib/libvirt/images/centos7-base.qcow2
 ```
-    * Create a number of VM qcow2 images using the above image as the backing file.
+  - Create a number of VM qcow2 images using the above image as the backing file.

 ```
 qemu-img create -b `pwd`/centos7-base.qcow2 -f qcow2 host-01.qcow2